preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-users-bp/index.rst

 3. Make sure "Business profile viewer" contains the Anonymous group (Business profile - Permissions - Business Profile).
 4. If you selected anonymous access for Workspace, make sure "Workspace reader" contains the Anonymous group (Business profile - Permissions - Workspace).
 If you selected an app, anonymous access can be set for each page collection, see below.

-To set anoymous access for a page collection, select Permissions for that page collection.
+To set anoymous access for a page collection, select "Permissions" for that page collection.

 .. image:: annonymous-page-1.png